Replenishment methods and calculations

 Results

-The Replenish Inventory page would show these results, assuming the current net inventory of the item on the As of date is 5.
-The item is suggested to be reordered because its current quantity of 5 is less than the minimum stocking level of 11.
+The Replenish Inventory page displays these results, assuming the current net inventory of the item on the As of date is 5.
+A reorder is recommended because its current quantity of 5 is less than the minimum stocking level of 11.

 | Field | Value displayed | Explanation |